robholden/InstagramBasicSDK/README.md

 Some Javascript to connect to Instragram (implicit) and access user photos using permissions.

 # Example
-I've used it in my code to get all the images uploaded by a user You need to have the Instagram object reference on the return URL too.
+I've used it in my code to get all the images uploaded by a user.
+You need to have the Instagram object reference on the return URL too.

 ```